 Recognising that low awareness and under-reporting are known issues in many countries, we provide internal video training for our affiliates globally.
 We also provide a video for the public to raise awareness.
 The video urges patients to buy Novo Nordisk products from legitimate sources only and to report suspected counterfeit products.

-On a monthly basis, our Customer Complaint Centre tracks and analyses a number of indicators including:
+Customer Complaint Centre tracks and analyses a number of indicators including:

 For the high-risk products known to be subject to counterfeiting in China, the development in sales and reported adverse events are also evaluated.